Predicting Steady-State Behavior in Complex Networks with Graph Neural Networks: Methodology and Results

 We move further and incorporate random graph structures (ER and scale-free random networks) in the data sets.
 Note that the ER random graph belongs to the delocalized state, and SF belongs to both the delocalized and weakly localized state.
 We train the model with only the SF networks, and during the testing time, one can observe accuracy is not good (Fig. \ref{loc_deloc_results_undirected_multi}(a)).
 To resolve this, we changed the model and the parameters.
-We choose the Graph Attention network \cite{velivckovic2017graph}, update the loss function by considering the $\log$ value, and choose AdamW optimizer instead of Adam.
+We choose the Graph Attention network \cite{velivckovic2017graph}, update the loss function by considering the $\log$ value (Eq. \ref{log_MSE}), and choose AdamW optimizer instead of Adam.
 We also use a dropout rate of $0.6$ and set learning rare to $1e-5$ in the model.
 The new setup leads to improvement in the results (Fig. \ref{loc_deloc_results_undirected_multi}(b)).
 Now, we consider both ER and SF networks and train the model, and during the testing time, we can observe good accuracy in predicting the IPR values (Fig. \ref{loc_deloc_results_undirected_multi}(c)).
+We also consider other graph models (Fig. \ref{GCN_IPR_ENTROPY}(a, c)) and entropy measures for localization (Fig. \ref{GCN_IPR_ENTROPY}(b, d)) and observe that our models perform well (Appendices \ref{complex_networks}, \ref{entropy_in_pev}).

-The performance of GCN and GAT in identifying various dynamic states in model networks is highly accurate.
-GCN is particularly effective in distinguishing between strongly localized and delocalized states (Fig. \ref{loc_deloc_results_undirected}), while GAT excels at differentiating weakly localized and delocalized states (Fig. \ref{loc_deloc_results_undirected_multi}(c)).
-Although trained models reliably predict states in model networks, applying them to real-world data presents challenges due to imbalanced state distribution and limited dataset size in the $r_1$ and $r_3$ regions (Fig. \ref{loc_deloc_results_undirected_real}).
-To assess real-world applicability, we trained the GAT model on real-world data sets and achieved reasonable accuracy on test datasets (Fig. \ref{loc_deloc_results_undirected_real}(a-c)).
+Further, to understand whether the framework is independent of network size, i.e., ``scale-invariant", we substantiate a more consistent study to evaluate the model's performance on larger graphs.
+We have trained the GAT model with a network size of $500-1500$, $1000$ for each network type.
+The trained models have been tested on a network size of $5000 - 15000$, $200$ for each network type, and use the threshold function (Eq. \ref{threshold_scheme}).
+Fig. \ref{fig:cm_large_network_GAT} represents the confusion matrices corresponding to the binary classification (i.e., delocalized and localized) and three-class classification (i.e., delocalized, weakly localized, and strongly localized) with $95 \%$ and $96 \%$ accuracy, respectively.
+Although trained models reliably predict states in model networks, applying them to real-world data presents challenges due to imbalanced state distribution and limited dataset size in the $r_1$ and $r_3$ regions (Fig.~\ref{loc_deloc_results_undirected_real}).
+To assess real-world applicability, we trained the GAT model on real-world data sets and achieved reasonable accuracy on test datasets (Fig.~\ref{loc_deloc_results_undirected_real}(a-c)).